Skip to Content

 I know this may be sacrilegious for me to say, but it is okay to get rid of some of the projects.
 Personally, I like to rotate the art projects that come home in one of the art project displays mentioned above.
 I then keep my favorites and get rid of the rest.

-I found this amazing product that not only acts as a frame to display your child’s artwork, but also will help store the artwork.
-These would even make the perfect gift for the grandparents that have everything!
+I found this amazing product that not only acts as a frame to display your child’s artwork but also helps store it.
+These would even make the perfect gift for the grandparents who have everything!

 Make A Memory Box

-I recently just started a DIY memory box for my son.
-However, I am going to try to be very selective about what I add to this box.
-Mine is a simple bin where I just put projects in there.
+I recently started a DIY memory box for my son.
+However, I am going to try to be very selective about what I add to it.
+Mine is a simple bin where I just put projects in.

 Ask your child what pieces they want to add or what their favorite is.
 Doing this is a great way to learn about your child and what they were thinking when creating a piece of art.
 Even the littlest artists are engaging in several thought processes when making artwork!